basarat/demo-jest/script.md

  *  - for multiples of both three and five, print FizzBuzz (instead of the number) */
 ```
+* The statement for the FizzBuzz problem specifies that you need to print integers from 1 to 100.
+* For multiples of 3, instead of the number you should print `Fizz`,
+* For multiples of 5, instead of the number you should print `Buzz`,
+* And if the number is divisible by both 3 and 5, instead of printing the number, you should print FizzBuzz.

 It is always a good idea in a coding interview to do a quick run of expected results without actually writing any code.

+Here you would discuss that expected output should be like `1, 2 ,Fizz (instead of 3), 4, Buzz(instead of 5) and so on`

 Here you can go ahead and write down the expected results upfront: